bufbuild/protobuf-es/MANUAL.md

 [descriptors](#descriptors)—an abstract version of the parsed Protobuf files.
 The response contains a list of files, each with a name and text content.

-For more information on how plugins work, check out [the Buf image documentation][buf-images].
-TODO: Is this still the best place to link to?
-It's pretty Buf-specific in this more general context.

 The main step in the process is to pass a plugin initialization object to the `createEcmaScriptPlugin` function exported by the plugin framework.
 This plugin initialization object contains various properties about different aspects of your plugin.